SaviHera/lool/SETUP_GUIDE.md

 git commit -m "Add new feature" git push origin feature/my-new-feature

-# 3. Create PR: feature/my-new-feature → develop
+# 3. Create PR: feature/my-new-feature → developer
 #    (Do this in GitHub UI)

 # 4. After PR approval and merge → Auto-deploys to DEV